 The Worldpay pay-as-you-go fees are 2.75% of each transaction plus £0.20.
 The rate for the pay monthly option is £19.95 a month.
 It’s free to process refunds, and there are no ‘hidden’ fees.
 The initial cost of the device will be £69 or a monthly fee of £4.99.

-Small businesses like Worldpay for its easy-to-understand pricing, without the surprises.
+Small businesses like Worldpay for its easy-to-understand pricing, fees and rates, without the surprises.

 Worldpay’s charges are headache-free

-Worldpay’s pricing is designed to be as flexible and business-friendly as possible.
+Worldpay’s fees, rates and overall pricing structures are designed to be as flexible and business-friendly as possible.
 It offers plans to suit small businesses and growing start-ups, and to make taking face-to-face and online payments easy.